 With our experienced faculty and a curriculum focusing on 21st-century professional challenges, we are well positioned to offer you a premier certificate or master's degree experience, preparing you for a career in an in-demand field.

 As a graduate student in our MS or graduate certificate programs you will have the opportunity to work with the Technical Communication Advisory Board (TCAB), a group of local and national business leaders who can provide you with opportunities including networking, mentoring, and internships.
 TCAB members provide input and direction to our technical communications programs, strengthening their relevance and status.

 The online graduate certificate in technical communication program provides graduate-level instruction for working professionals and students to enhance your knowledge and skills in technical communication.
 The graduate certificate prepares you for jobs such as technical writer and editor, web content writer and management, information architect, online content/social media editor, and e-learning designer.

-You will enter the one-year program fall semester with a cohort and complete five online courses (15 credits) that cover topics such as an introduction to the field, writing with digital technologies, information design, international professional communication, and editing and style.
+Students enter this one-year program in fall, spring, or summer semester and complete five online courses (15 credits).
+Courses introduce you to the field of technical communication and cover such topics as writing with digital technologies, information design, international professional communication, and editing and style.

 It is not necessary to take the GRE to apply to this program.
 All five courses can be transferred into our master of science program.

 Master of Science in Scientific & Technical Communication

 The MS in scientific & technical communication prepares students for local and global careers in online design and social media, software/hardware documentation, information architecture, medical communication, environmental communication, and human-computer interface design.
 Enjoying a national reputation, the program includes 7 courses (21 credits) in the Department of Writing Studies and 3 courses (9 credits) in an outside competency area that may also be fulfilled by graduate-level minor.

 To complete in two years: